-central incisor distal contact was the first contact to be opened.
-This OR AHT BL2 lithium-disilicate ceramic ingot was chosen for strength provided the room necessary to slenderize and change the outline and esthetics to obtain the final desired color to match the patient's form of the central incisors from triangular-shaped to square and existing dentition.
-18 The ceramist used distinct shade transitions and horizontal and vertical tertiary surface texture on the porcelain to create a symmetrical illusion from the patient's right to left (Figure 19).
+A HT BL2 lithium-disilicate ceramic ingot was chosen for strength and esthetics to obtain the final desired color to match the patient's existing dentition.
+The ceramist used distinct shade transitions and horizontal and vertical tertiary surface texture on the porcelain to create a symmetrical illusion from the patient's right to left (Figure 19).